Bonds and the Information Premium

 The broader set of investment options available in the fixed-income market partly explains why active managers have been able to beat passive benchmarks.
 But it is up to the skill of the active fixed-income manager to know where to find relative value in the market and how to avoid problems that might not be evident from the weighting of indexes.
 The combination of these two attributes—the greater opportunity set and the ability of managers to make the right choices—is what provides the real advantage of active fixed-income management: risk mitigation.

 Active fixed-income managers have the ability to properly position their portfolios as risks emerge and trading opportunities develop in a way that is not permissible for a passive strategy.
 For example, the impact of rate and yield curve changes on long duration assets can be managed with active decisions around portfolio duration positioning.
 Active managers also can dial up or dial down credit exposure over the course of a business cycle where appropriate.
-In short, as an active manager without a tether to the benchmark, our goal is to position our portfolios to help protect client assets from drawdown risk by underweighting sectors that could negatively affect returns before anything happens.
+Guggenheim Investments’ approach means we generally allocate to sectors that are under-represented in the Agg but which we believe have the potential to generate excess returns for our clients.
 By definition, for passive fixed-income vehicles, this type of strategic positioning is simply not an option.

-As an example of how an active manager shifts allocations over the course of the cycle, the next chart shows the change in allocations in our Total Return Bond Fund over the course of the last cycle.
+As an example of how an active manager shifts allocations over the course of the cycle, the next chart shows the change in allocations in our Guggenheim Total Return Bond Fund (GIBIX) over the course of time.

 Important Notices and Disclosures